RAwearsPRADA/vanguard-enemy/README.md

 >
 > Vanguard interprets this raw socket manipulation as a malicious network exploit.
 Running this tool alongside the Riot Client **WILL TRIGGER AN INSTANT BAN**.
 The author personally experienced a 20-minute near-death ban that caused severe emotional damage and temporary heart failure over lost skin collections. **YOU HAVE BEEN WARNED.**

 ---

-## 🧘‍♂️ Feature Showcase: The "Touch Grass" Protocol

-Are you deeply addicted to Valorant?
-Are you tired of losing your mental health in SoloQ?
-Can't stop queuing up for "just one more match"?

-This repository is officially rebranded as a **Digital Detox and Anti-Addiction Utility**.
-It is a 100% working method to force yourself to quit the game and finally touch some grass outside.

-* **Advanced Packet Shredding:** Attempts to sneak past government DPI hardware.
-* **Instant Free Time Generator:** Triggers Vanguard's Ring-0 anxiety button, offering you a sudden 20-minute (or permanent) forced vacation from Riot Games.
-* **Wallet Protection:** Ensures you will never spend another dime on weapon skins by locking you out of the server entirely.

----